ecrespo66/Robot-framework/Readme.md

 ### Detailed Logs
 Gain valuable insights with detailed logs that are generated for each robot execution.
-T hese logs are critical for debugging and provide a transparent overview of the automation's activities and performance, allowing you to quickly identify and rectify any issues.
+These logs are critical for debugging and provide a transparent overview of the automation's activities and performance, allowing you to quickly identify and rectify any issues.

 <p align="center">